Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Theoretical results

-where $L_z$ is the total thickness of the structure, including the two Cd$_{0.7}$Hg$_{0.3}$Te barriers and HgTe QW, assumed here as $L_z = 60$\,nm\,+\,$d_{\text{QW}}$; the expansion coefficients $c^{(j)}_n$ are to be determined by a diagonalization procedure; $n_{\text{max}} = 50$ ensures an appropriate numerical convergence, as discussed in Sec.\,\ref{sec:acceptors}.
+where $L_z$ is the total thickness of the structure, including the two Cd$_{0.7}$Hg$_{0.3}$Te barriers and HgTe QW, assumed here as $L_z = 60$\,nm\,+\,$d_{\text{QW}}$; the expansion coefficients $c^{(i)}_n$ are to be determined by a diagonalization procedure; $n_{\text{max}} = 50$ ensures an appropriate numerical convergence, as discussed in Sec.\,\ref{sec:acceptors}.
+As seen by inspection, each of the eight components $\psi_i^{(m_i)}(\rho,\varphi,z)$ and, hence, the total wave function corresponds to the same value of the total angular momentum $F_z = l_z + j_z = m+1/2$, meaning that the operator $F_z$ commutes with the eight-bands' axial Hamiltonian.

-We adopt the identical values of ${\vec{k}}\cdot{\vec{p}}$ parameters, as in Ref.\,\cite{Novik:2005_PRB}, except for the Luttinger $\kappa$ that we assume to be the same in the barriers and QW.
+We adopt the identical values of low-temperature ${\vec{k}}\cdot{\vec{p}}$ parameters, as in Ref.\,\cite{Novik:2005_PRB}, except for the Luttinger $\kappa$ that we assume to be the same in the barriers and QW.
 In this way, no Rashba-like splitting occurs in symmetric QWs.
 Computations have been performed assuming the absence of strain.
 Its role is discussed in Sec.\,\ref{sec:strain}.

-Figures 1(a,b) in the companion paper \cite{Dietl:2022L} present QW subband dispersions $E(k)$ for $d_{\text{QW}} = 6$ and 8\,nm.
-The magnitudes of $f_j(z)$ for $d_{\text{QW}} = 8$\,nm and $k =0$ are shown in Fig.~\ref{fig:envelope}.
+Figures 1(a,b) in the companion paper \cite{Dietl:2023_PRL} present QW subband dispersions $E(k)$ for $d_{\text{QW}} = 6$ and 8\,nm.
+The magnitudes of $f_i(z)$ for $d_{\text{QW}} = 8$\,nm and $k =0$ are shown in Fig.~\ref{fig:envelope}.
 A character of their inversion symmetry ($z \rightarrow -z$) plays an essential role in the anisotropy of the electron-hole exchange interaction, as discussed in Sec.\,\ref{sec:exchange}.